 "More than 80,000 Americans are currently on the waiting list for life-saving organ transplants and seventeen people die each day while waiting.
 The Transplant Games showcase the success of transplantation, demonstrating the life-saving power of organ donation," says Drew Baur, NKF chairman.

 Attendance at the 2002 U.S. Transplant Games is expected to surpass the record-breaking participation in the 2000 Games of 6,000 people, 2,000 of which were transplant athletes from 50 states and five foreign countries.
 Athlete participants range in age from three to 75.
 In addition to athletic competition, the Games will feature four days of special workshops for donor families and a 5K Road Race.

-The National Kidney Foundation is dedicated to preventing kidney and urinary tract diseases, improving the health and well-being of individuals and families affected by these diseases and increasing the availability of all organs for transplantation.
+The National Kidney Foundation, a major voluntary nonprofit health organization, is dedicated to preventing kidney disease, improving the health and well-being of individuals and families affected by kidney disease and increasing the availability of kidneys for transplantation.
 Novartis Pharmaceuticals, proud sponsor of the 2002 Games, has supported the event since 1990.
 A committed partner to the transplant community, Novartis is dedicated to enhancing therapeutic options, quality of life and long term success of therapy for transplant recipients.

 For more information on the Games, click here.